tommylees112/link_to_markdown/README.md

 1. Use Instant Data Scraper to collect URLs from any website
 2. Export the URLs as CSV
-3. Extract the URL column and save as a text file
-4. Process multiple URLs at once using:
+3. Process the CSV directly:

 ```bash
 qsv select -n 1 urls.csv | xargs uv run src/main.py